-As far as energy-efficient HVAC installation in San Antonio, there’s good news for your family at tax time.
+In regard to energy-efficient HVAC installation in San Antonio, there’s good news for you this tax period.

 The Residential Energy Efficient Property Credit will now go through 2020.
-This may qualify you for credits for energy-efficient home enhancements, like updated heating and cooling equipment, water heaters and heat pumps.
+This may qualify you for credits for energy-efficient home enhancements, like modern heating and cooling equipment, water heaters and heat pumps.

 What Are the Eligibility Requirements?

 To qualify for the reduction, the home should be the taxpayer’s primary home in the United States.
-The improvement should have a life of a minimum of five years, with the initial use beginning with the taxpayer.
+The improvement should have a life of at least five years, with the initial use starting with the taxpayer.

 What Types of Changes are Qualify for High-Efficiency Upgrades?

 Usually, this tax reduction corresponds with 10% of the expense of the subsequent energy-saving changes that meet certain ENERGY STAR® conditions:

 - Advanced main air-circulating fans